 The Bandit Posted December 14, 2012 Share Posted December 14, 2012 it's just repulsive that companies retain the rights to the files, just because they can.
 I must admit I don't really understand how it works, but I would have thought that it's because I have a license to the books that I can re-download the books as many times as I want, e.g. if I buy a new Kindle - which is a good thing, really.
 I even prefer physical copies of videos and movies, like DVDs and Blu-Rays over downloads that I can't physically touch.
 I know what you mean about physically owning stuff, but movies on DVD/Blu-ray will probably disappear much quicker than books.
 They'll probably be a pretty rare thing in 10-15 years time.
 Sometimes we just have to accept that the world is changing.
 In years to come, what happens if they just start mass deleting books for no reason?
 I wouldn't have thought that very likely.
 In any case, in fifty years time we'll probably be reading books through a chip implanted in our eyelids or something...
 And books on the Kindle are so cheap compared to paper books that I'm not really that worried anyway.
 Even better, about half of the books on my Kindle I downloaded for free.
 Some were pretty rubbish, but a significant amount I really enjoyed, and wouldn't have bought if they cost me money :) Quote Link to comment Share on other sites More sharing options...

 lilshadowdweller Posted December 14, 2012 Share Posted December 14, 2012 And books on the Kindle are so cheap compared to paper books that I'm not really that worried anyway.
 Even better, about half of the books on my Kindle I downloaded for free.
 Some were pretty rubbish, but a significant amount I really enjoyed, and wouldn't have bought if they cost me money :) I definitely agree that Blue Ray and DVDS are set to vanish, as are physical video games cartridges (much to my dismay).
 I like being control of what I own, and this new world brings this flaw: no longer will I be in control.
 And please understand that I don't not embrace the digital world!
 It's not like I want to desperately hold onto something dying.
 It's merely a preference.
 But books dying?
 Highly unlikely.
 Think about this: Right now, you live in a privileged world.
 You can afford an E-Reader or a Kindle.
 But there are millions upon millions of people who can't, and possibly never will.
 There's millions of people without internet, without computers, heck, without anything we have and consider essential.
 They don't even have electricity!
 And their numbers are much greater than our own.
 The only tool they could turn to is books.
 And it'll be that way for many, many years.
 Also, people are still going to maintain/want to physical copies of things.
 It'll always be the "just in case" sort of thinking.
-So, no. Books aren't in any danger of dying. allthestickysugar and Delshnya 2 Quote Link to comment Share on other sites More sharing options...
+So, no. Books aren't in any danger of dying.
+Delshnya and allthestickysugar 2 Quote Link to comment Share on other sites More sharing options...

 Spritzie Posted December 14, 2012 Share Posted December 14, 2012 Personally, I prefer hard copies of things.
 Maybe it's just because I'm sentimental about things, because I can understand with books, how eBooks would be much better in most circumstances, except for those that love the feel of books and those that "collect" books for displaying on bookshelves, since eBooks don't work at all for those two things.
 I think people should always have the option to choose between a digital copy and a hard copy.
 (I won't even go in depth into the benefit of hard copies being yours from the minute you buy them.
 You can do whatever you want with them at that point, whether it's to prop up a crooked table or sell it, give it to a friend etc. eReaders, there's dropping them, hardware failure, any number of technical issues.
 Plus, if you don't take it everywhere with you, a fire or whatever at home, is just as likely to destroy it, as your hard copy books.
 And just to be semi-thorough, if someone breaks in, and your eReader is at home, that's tons easier to steal than your collection of hard copies.)
 I remember being teased by a friend years ago, for buying a physical CD.
 He said music was going digital and soon I wouldn't be able to buy CDs, even if I wanted to.
 My stand was, if that happened, I wouldn't be happy and I'd continue to buy hard copies for as long as I was able to.
 I prefer a hard copy, whether I rip it to my computer for personal use on that computer, or moving it to my iPod, I will always want that hard copy I can shove aside and use again if needed.
 (I have a large box of CDs in my closet that I've probably only used once or twice, putting them on my computer originally and maybe a second time when putting them on a new computer.)
 I'm the same with books.
 I am a HUGE reader.
 I'm constantly reading and I absolutely love it.
 There's something very special that's hard to explain about holding a physical book in your hand.
 The shape, weight, the feel of the paper and turning the pages.
 It's not the same to curl up on the couch with an eReader.
 That said though, I am not entirely opposed to them.
 (Obviously, to each their own, if someone prefers them, that's great, but for myself, I don't) I see certain circumstances when they are better than a physical book.
 For myself, my parents just surprised me with a Nook.
 They knew I'd been wanting one.
 I have issues with both of my wrists where they are often extremely painful and swollen, where I have a difficult time holding things with the slightest weight.
 Unfortunately, this also means when they're acting up, it's painful and nearly impossible to hold even a paperback when laying in bed.
 I wanted a Nook for laying in bed, when my wrists are hurting.
 Or for my mom, she got a Nook first.
 She's a huge reader, as I am, so when my parents were going to Alaska for 3 weeks this past summer, with my dad working about 10 hours a day for 2 of the 3 weeks, my mom would be spending a LOT of time in the hotel room with nothing to do but read.
 She couldn't take library books with her, not just counting returning them when they're due, but enough books to keep her occupied that long, couldn't be taken on a plane.
 And since they weren't living there, they couldn't get a library card for a local library.
 I suggested to my dad, getting her a Nook, and it ended up working perfectly.
 She didn't run out of things to read the entire trip, because she had books from B&N, as well as the eBooks that could be checked out from the local library here.
 And she still uses it at home.
 If the library doesn't have a copy of a book available when she's ready for it, there's often an eBook copy available of it.
 So to shorten it, for myself, I love physical books and will always go for them, if possible.
 (I have book shelves here at home, and plan to have more, so I love being able to display them as well, until I want to re-read them.)
 Plus, I collect hard copies of my favorite authors, whether I read the book first from the library, or not.
-But, there are advantages to eBooks/eReaders, and when I have a reason to use them over a hard copy, I will. lilshadowdweller and Grenthine 2 Quote Link to comment Share on other sites More sharing options...
+But, there are advantages to eBooks/eReaders, and when I have a reason to use them over a hard copy, I will.
+Grenthine and lilshadowdweller 2 Quote Link to comment Share on other sites More sharing options...

 ~Xandria Posted December 14, 2012 Share Posted December 14, 2012 I love paperback books.
 I love reading books.
 I love collecting books.
 I still love real books.
 I've thought about getting a kindle before but I quickly changed my mind.
 It just doesn't feel right and I don't think it would be fair at all if someone were to take books away from us. :( They are a huge part of our history.
 I really believe that paper books should and will keep going strong!
 Let's face it, not everyone is tech savvy and certainly not everyone has an E-reader or something like it.
 I think there will always be a population of people that will want paper books, even in our technological generation.
 Personally, I love my computer for Youtube, Facebook, Neopets:) etc..
 But if I'm reading a book, it's because I don't want to stare at a computer screen.
 I do enough of that already, and a book is a nice break.
 I understand how they take up more space, kill more trees, and so on but I still think that books have a place in my world at least :D I agree with you!
 When I go to read a book it's usually because I've been staring at my computer screen too long and want a break. :) Quote Link to comment Share on other sites More sharing options...